Law

 Expect from us:

-- Fair and equitable access to our collections and services
+- Fair and equal access to our collections and services

 Library Expectation